Brockville: Golf

-There are several golf courses in the Brockville area for a variety of skill levels.
-Sunnidel Golf is a par three course designed for an easy-going round.
-The Brockville Highlands is a full-length 18 hole course.
-The course has a small membership and is open to patrons willing to pay green fees.
-The Brockville Country Club poses greater difficulty to the average golfer.
+Several golf courses in the Brockville area cater to various skill levels.
+Sunnidel Golf is perfect for an easy-going round, featuring a par three course.
+In contrast, the Brockville Country Club poses a more significant challenge to the average golfer.
 The membership comprises an older demographic and is semi-private.
-The course is open to green fees however certain playing restrictions are imposed.
+The course is open to green fees; however, certain playing restrictions are imposed.

 Automobile racing

 The Brockville Ontario Speedway (The BOS) is a clay oval track just north of the city on Highway 29 in Forthton.
 The track races every Saturday night from May to September.
 Classes that race every week include Rookies, Street Stock, Sportsman, Modified, and Vintage.

 Rugby

 The Brockville Privateers R.F.C. was formed in 1993, reestablishing a local rugby club in the area.
-Rugby has been played in Brockville area as far back as 1899.
-The original Brockville Rugby Football Club eventually became part of Brockville Collegiate Institute (BCI).
-Brockville Rugby now includes multiple men's and women's teams along with a strong junior age grade program.
+Rugby has been played in the Brockville area as far back as 1899.
+The original Brockville Rugby Football Club eventually became part of the Brockville Collegiate Institute (BCI).
+Brockville Rugby now includes multiple men's and women's teams and a solid junior-age grade program.